Walter Wayne Backman

 After leading Lancaster to the California League championship series and being named The Sporting News's Minor League Manager of the Year in 2004, Backman was interviewed for major league managerial jobs by the Mets and the Diamondbacks.
 He was hired as the D'backs manager on November 1th.
 Immediately afterward, reports became public that Backman had previously been convicted of DUI in 2000, pleaded guilty to harrassing a female friend of his family in 2001, and accused of spousal abuse by his ex-wife.
 He had also filed for personal bankruptcy in 2003.
 The Diamondbacks admitted they had not conducted a financial or criminal check of Backman before hiring him and fired him on November 5th.
 On December 4th, Backman was sentenced to 10 days in jail.
 He had been placed on probation after the 2000 DUI, and the 2001 arrest violated the terms of that probation.

-He returned to managing in 2007, but iutside of organized baseball, guiding the South Georgia Peanuts to the South Coast League's inaugural title.
+He returned to managing in 2007, but outside of organized baseball, skippering the South Georgia Peanuts in the South Coast League's inaugural season.
 However, his season was marked for a disgraceful incident in which it was alleged in the media that Backman had physically attacked a young broadcaster for the Anderson Joes after he had criticized one of Backman's on-field tantrums.
 However, the incident was filmed by the camera crew of the TV show "Playing for Peanuts" and according to the producer and crew, there was no physical contact and the nature of the argument was largely misrepresented by reporters who were not witness to the events.
 As a result of the incident, he did not finish the season, and Larry Olenberger took over and guided the team to the title.